Writing comics and graphic novels

 What is the course about?

 This is a creative course focusing on the skills necessary to write short and long form comics.
 It will also contextualise the various genres in comics to show the range possible in the medium.
-There will also be a few guest speakers from the comics industry, allowing for an insight into how commissioning works.

-Students like: "practical experience, good feedback, and a supportive atmosphere"; "analysing comics/scripts and workshopping our written work"; "it helped me to gain confidence in my work"; "interactivity"; "it really put everything I needed to know into easily-digested classes and I feel very prepared!"
+Students like: "practical experience, good feedback, and a supportive atmosphere"; "analysing comics/scripts and workshopping our written work"; "it helped me to gain confidence in my work"; "interactivity"; "it really put everything I needed to know into easily-digested classes and I feel very prepared!".

 What will we cover?